andreasabel/inCode/entry/purely-functional-typed-models.md

 We use `constVar :: a -> BVar s a`, to lift a normal value to a `BVar` holding that value, since our model `f` takes `BVar`s.

-And finally, we can train it using stochastic gradient descent:
+And finally, we can train it using stochastic gradient descent, with just a simple fold over all observations:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functional-models/model.hs#L60-L66